mlgr-io/kotlin-whois-parser/README.md

 ## Usage

 Gather information is pretty easy.
-The starting point is the singleton [WhoisService](src/main/kotlin/io/mailguru/whois/service/WhoisService.kt), that you use you get an instance and make a call to `lookup()` with the hostname in question as its argument:
+The starting point is the singleton [WhoisService](src/main/kotlin/io/mailguru/whois/service/WhoisService.kt), that you use you get an instance and make a call to `lookup()` with the hostname in question as its argument (from Kotlin as well as from Java):

 ```kotlin
 import io.mailguru.whois.service.WhoisService